StartaleLabs/scs-aa-docs/docs/examples/erc20-pm.md

 And then transfer it to your smart-account.

 :::info
-💡 Steps are similar to Sponsorship paymaster except in **STEP 3**, in paymasterContext, we use tokenAddress instead of policyId
+💡 Steps are similar to Sponsorship paymaster except in **STEP 3**, in paymasterContext, we use token(value: address of the ERC20 token) instead of policyId
 :::